-Botanicals' business involves the growing of medical marihuana, an agricultural product.
+EHTC's business involves the growing of cannabis, an agricultural product.
 As such, the business is subject to the risks inherent in the agricultural business, such as insects, plant diseases and similar agricultural risks.
-Although Botanicals grows its products indoors under climate controlled conditions and carefully monitors the growing conditions with trained personnel, there can be no assurance that natural elements will not have a material adverse effect on the production of its products.
+Although EHTC grows its products indoors under climate-controlled conditions and carefully monitors the growing conditions with trained personnel, there can be no assurance that natural elements will not have a material adverse effect on the production of its products.